SamiPerttu/fundsp/README.md

 Using dynamic networks incurs some overhead so it is an especially good idea to use block processing, which neutralizes it effectively.

+It is possible to create cycles with `Net` methods.
+If that happens an error is raised, which can be checked with `Net::error`.
+If the cycle is removed, the error is cleared.
+All nodes get processed anyway.

 ### Sequencer

 The `Sequencer` component mixes together generator nodes dynamically.